 SPINAL CORD INJURY: Spinal cord trauma is damage to the spinal cord.
 It may result from direct injury to the cord itself or indirectly from disease of the surrounding bones, tissues, or blood vessels.

-SPINAL MUSCLE ATROPHY: SMA is a genetic disorder in which loss of nerve cells in the spinal cord called motor neurons affect the part of the nervous system that controls voluntary movement.
+SPINAL MUSCULAR ATROPHY: SMA is a genetic disorder in which loss of nerve cells in the spinal cord called motor neurons affect the part of the nervous system that controls voluntary movement.
 There is a deficiency of a motor neuron protein that is necessary for the survival of motor neuron cells.
 The muscles are normal but they become weak as a result of the loss of the signal to contract that is transmitted from the spinal cord.
 These children will often develop scoliosis and respiratory problems.
 It is noted in the literature that these children are unusually intelligent and sociable.
 There is no cure or specific drug therapy available for children with SMA.

 STROKE: A stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot or bursts (or ruptures).
 When that happens, part of the brain cannot get the blood (and oxygen) it needs, so it and brain cells die.
 If a stroke occurs and blood flow can’t reach the region that controls a particular body function, that part of the body won’t work as it should.